Ayushi1504/OperatingSystemsNotes/Introduction/Types-of-OS.md

 **MultiProgrammed Operating Systems**

  To Maximise the process in RAM.
 It is Non-Premptive as well.
 Main Idea is its Atomic Nature in executing a single process completely
- (unless prompted by the process to halt)
+ (unless prompted by the process to halt).
+Idea is to reduce Idle Time.

+ **Multitasking Operating Systems / Time Sharing**

+ Preemptive OS.
+Each Process gets fixed alloted executing Time.
+ Response Time is reduce significantly.
+Idleness is definately reduced.